Forensic Research & Expert Witness Consulting

-M. I. B. Chock, LLC’s forensic litigation consulting services include analytical research and with team members, expert witness testimony.
-Our extensive experience and expertise has made a difference in the outcome of many cases for more than 14 years, including court cases and cases we kept out of court.
-Case studies referenced below provide you a sampling of the scope of our assistance and experience.
+Our extensive experience and expertise in forensic research and expert witness consulting has made a difference in the outcome in dozens of cases since 2004, including court cases and cases we saved from requiring litigation.
+Case studies referenced below provide you a sampling of the scope of our assistance and experience..

 How We Help: